a-tartarelli/pdfTools/README.md

 ## :pushpin: From executable:
 * Windows:
-1. Download `main.exe` from [dist](https://github.com/a-tartarelli/pyPdfTools/tree/master/dist) folder
+1. Download `windows.exe` file from [dist](https://github.com/a-tartarelli/pyPdfTools/tree/master/dist) folder
 1. :heavy_exclamation_mark: Put it on a folder and put `.docx` and `.pdf` files that you want convert or merge in the same folder

 * Linux:
-  * cooming soon :hammer:
+1. Download `linux` file from [dist](https://github.com/a-tartarelli/pyPdfTools/tree/master/dist) folder
+1. :heavy_exclamation_mark: Put it on a folder and put `.docx` and `.pdf` files that you want convert or merge in the same folder

 * MacOS:
   * cooming soon :hammer: